Purchase the Day Trips and Hidden Places Around Rochester books

 30. Sandy Bottom Nature Park

-This is a wonderful and peaceful location situated in the heart of the Hamlet of Honeoye in Richmond.
-Please note that it is not the same as the Village of Honeoye Falls in Mendon.
-The nature trails stretch from East Lake Road all the way to the lake, featuring grass paths and a series of boardwalks that wind through the wetland area between Honeoye Creek and Mill Creek.
+This is an excellent and peaceful location in the heart of the Hamlet of Honeoye in Richmond.
+Please note that it differs from the Village of Honeoye Falls in Mendon.
+The nature trails stretch from East Lake Road to the lake, featuring grass paths and a series of boardwalks that wind through the wetland area between Honeoye Creek and Mill Creek.

 31. Griffis Sculpture Park

-Griffis Sculpture Park features more than 250 sculptures that are whimsical, fantastical, and delightful, all of which are integrated into the bucolic landscape.
+Griffis Sculpture Park features more than 250 whimsical, fantastical, and delightful sculptures integrated into the bucolic landscape.

 32. Letchworth